ByteSliceHQ/deepdish/README.md

 ## Configure your project

-Once installed, you can configure your project to use the [DeepDish Cloud](https://dashboard.deepdish.app) resolvers.
+Once installed, you can configure your project to use [DeepDish Cloud](https://dashboard.deepdish.app).
 In your `app/layout.tsx` file, import `cloudConfig` from `@deepdish-cloud/config` and `configure` from `@deepdish/ui/config` and initialize the configuration with your project alias and secret key from the [DeepDish Cloud](https://dashboard.deepdish.app) dashboard.

 ```ts